JessieRayeBauer/bethallchurch.github.io/_posts/2018-02-17-Do Parents Talk to Boys and Girls Differently During Play?.md

 </table>
 </body>

 The text looks messy.
-We need to remove puncuation, unrecognized characters and common "stop" words.
+We need to remove punctuation, unrecognized characters and common "stop" words.
 First, let's remove punctuation and symbols.

 ```python